 Which Products Should I Get?

 Good question.
-We’ve got several sanitizers and disinfectants ready for you.
+We’ve got several sanitizers and disinfectants ready for you, as well as some suggestions for trash bags.
 We highly recommend the Husky 824 Quick Care Disinfectant.
 It cleans, sanitizes, and disinfects in just 15 seconds.
 Not only that, but it also slows the growth of harmful molds, mildews, and bacteria.